HD2i/biomedical-blockchain/CONTRIBUTING.md

 # Contributing to Biomedical Blockchain Initiatives

-The Biomedical Blockchain Initiatives were initially developed by the Health Data and Design Innovation (HD2i) within the Institute of Next Generation Health (INGH) at Mount Sinai.
+The Biomedical Blockchain Initiatives were initially developed by the [Health Data and Design Innovation](http://hd2i.org) (HD2i) within the [Institute of Next Generation Health](http://www.nextgenhealthcare.org) (INGH) at the Icahn School of Medicine at Mount Sinai.
-We strongly encourage you to contribute to our list by adding new initiatives, updating outdated information, correcting errors, or proposing new metrics you believe are useful to include.
+We strongly encourage you to contribute to this list by adding new initiatives, updating outdated information, correcting errors, or proposing new metrics you believe are useful to include.

 To maintain the integrity of this list, we request that any changes or additon of new companies remain as objective as possible.